kodera2t/ESP32_ePaper_webradio/README.md

-Add web interface.
-You can add (up to 10), change or remove URL of the internet radio station.
+As same as another ESP32-ADB seriese, we can add preset station on web interface.
+We can add (up to 10), change or remove URL of the internet radio station by the following commands:

 ```
 GET /  - list stations